LearningLocker/docs/src/http-connection.md

 ### First Parameter
 The first parameter is a number that represents the number of models to be returned after the [after cursor parameter](#after-parameter) or from the very first model in Mongo.

-### Last Parameter
-The last parameter is a number that represents the number of models to be returned before the [before cursor parameter](#before-parameter) or from the very last model in Mongo.

-### Before Parameter
-The before parameter is a string that represents a cursor used for getting models before a specified point in the Mongo collection.

 ### After Parameter
 The after parameter is a string that represents a cursor used for getting models after a specified point in the Mongo collection.